TheBizarreAbhishek/SpyX/README.md

 # Disclaimer
-Any actions and or activities related to StealthPhisher is solely your responsibility.
+Any actions and or activities related to SpyX is solely your responsibility.
 The misuse of this toolkit can result in criminal charges brought against the persons in question.
 The contributors will not be held responsible in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

 This toolkit contains materials that can be potentially damaging or dangerous for social media.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.